 Our paper was inspired by a paper of Saul Kripke.
-In his paper [Kri05], Kripke discusses Russell's remarks on scope in 'On Denoting' ([Rus05]).
+In his paper (Kripke, 2005), Kripke discusses Russell's (1905) remarks on scope in On Denoting.
 Kripke's discussion makes the reader aware that even one hundred years after publication of Russell's great paper, the technicalities of eliminating descriptions and choosing scopes have never been satisfactorily investigated and described.
-On p.
-1032-1033 of [Kri05], Kripke makes a fascinating claim.
+In Kripke (2005), Kripke makes a fascinating claim.
 He says, discussing a predicate logical language with the Sheffer stroke as only propositional connective:

-At any rate, what looks like only one occurrence of φ and ψ in the conventional Russellian analysis of $\phi(\imath x\,\psi(x))$ is obviously becoming many, many occurrences of φ and ψ in the analysis.
+At any rate, what looks like only one occurrence of φ and ψ in the conventional Russellian analysis of $\phi(\eta x \psi(x))$ is obviously becoming many, many occurrences of φ and ψ in the analysis.
 Now, suppose φ or ψ itself, or worse both, contain a description, or one or both contain many (occurrences of) descriptions.
 With an unfavourable choice of scopes there will be more (occurrences of) descriptions than there were originally in the analysand!
 The dangers involved in this situation I call the dangers of a hydra; that is where you are trying to unpack things you always have more occurrences of descriptions than you had before. [...]
 One theorem that I recall I proved is that with a bad choice of scopes, using a Sheffer stroke or its dual will allow for a hydra.
-Some paths of the tree will go on infinitely and never come to an end.
+Some paths of the tree will go on infinitely and never come to an end (Kripke, 2005, pp. 1032-1033).